Thin Uterine Lining

-With every menstrual cycle, a woman’s body produces a thick layer of blood and tissue in the uterus, also called the endometrium.
-This layer is created in preparation for a conception.
-When ovulation occurs, an egg is released from the ovaries in search of sperm.
+With every menstrual cycle, a woman’s body preparation for conception by producing a thick layer of blood and tissue in the uterus that is also called the endometrium.

-If fertilization does not occur, the uterine lining is released, causing the monthly menstrual period.
+If fertilization does not occur, the uterine lining is shed during menstruation.
 However, if sperm is present and the egg is fertilized, the resulting embryo implants into the lining of the uterus.
 The embryo depends on the uterine layer for nourishment and protection during the early weeks of pregnancy.

 - Low estrogen